VarshaDas/System-Design-Notes/Redundancy.md

 The goal of redundancy is to ensure that the system can continue to function even in the event of failures or disruptions.

+Example:

+Multiple Servers: Having several servers running the same application.
+If one server fails, the others can handle the load.

 ![image](https://github.com/user-attachments/assets/20532435-09d8-4bbb-ac1c-09830fe35d41)